Excelencia in Education: Seal of Excelencia

 Since 2019, Excelencia has offered, to higher education institutions in the United States, which "serve Latino students".
 The Seal acts as a certification from Excelencia that the institution helps Latino access resources like mentoring and financial accountability.
 Among the recipients of the Seal in 2022 was El Paso Community College, noted for its work on serving Latino communities.

+There are 46 institutions that have earned the Seal of Excelencia in the 2024 classification: